Ben Black Elk

-Benjamin Black Elk (17 May 1899 – 22 February 1973) of the Oglala Lakota people was an actor and educator known as the "fifth face" of Mount Rushmore.
+Benjamin Black Elk (17 May 1899 – 22 February 1973) of the Oglala Lakota people was an American actor and educator known as the "fifth face" of Mount Rushmore.
 The son of Black Elk and Kate Black Elk, Benjamin played an uncredited role in the 1962 film How the West Was Won.

 Early life

 Benjamin was the sixth in line to carry the name "Black Elk".
 Born in Manderson, South Dakota, Benjamin's early life was itinerant, and he was moved to Ivyland, Pennsylvania and lived with farmer Russell K. Edwards, attending the Carlisle Indian Industrial School from 10 October 1914 to 10 July 1917.
 His mother Kate Black Elk had already died in 1903.
 His father Black Elk, "practically blind" asked for his son's help in farming and in "care of his stock" in May 1917, but the younger Black Elk was not sent home until after his father died, due to lack of funds.
 In the 1930s he served as an interpreter for the interviews with his father that became John G. Neihardt's book "Black Elk Speaks".
-Baptized Catholic, he has said of himself, "I have lead two lives–one as a Christian and one as a believer of the Indian religion."
+Baptized Catholic, he has said of himself, "I have led two lives–one as a Christian and one as a believer of the Indian religion."